acooke82/acooke82.github.io/_pages/about.md

 ---
 ### About

 I completed my MS in Human Language Technology at the University of Arizona in 2025, and my BA in Linguistics at UBC in 2021.
-My background sits at the intersection of linguistics, computer science, and customer success — which means I'm equally comfortable in a CTO architecture review and a training session with a non-technical team.
+My academic and professional backgrounds blend linguistics, computer science, and customer service, providing me with a unique perspective on the intersection of technology and language.
+I enjoy getting to know people and helping them navigate through technical challenges.
+My passion is creating and identifying accessible solutions for non-technical audiences and underserved communities.
+I am excited about working on projects that ensure technology is not only innovative, but approachable.
 I currently work in customer success at an early-stage AI startup, where I build and deploy production AI agents, own a self-service documentation portal, and run scaled enablement programs that help enterprise customers move from AI curiosity to production adoption.
 My focus is on making advanced technology approachable and safe — for the teams using it and the customers they serve.

 ### Background